-Central tracking system of the BM@N experiment should provide precise momentum measurements of the cascade decays products of multi-strange hyperons and hyper-nuclei produced in central Au-Au collisions.
+Central tracking system of the BM@N experiment will provide precise momentum measurements of the cascade decays products of multi-strange hyperons and hyper-nuclei produced in central Au-Au collisions.
 All physics measurements will be performed in conditions of high beam intensities in collisions with large multiplicity of charged particles.
 This requires the use of detectors with the capacity to resolve multiple tracks produced at very high rate.
-The basic requirements for the tracking system are: capability of stable operation in conditions of high radiation loadings up to 10^5 Hz/cm2, high spatial and momentum resolution, geometrical efficiency better than 95%, maximum possible geometrical acceptance within the BM@N experiment dimension, operation at a 0.8 T magnetic field.
+The basic requirements for the tracking system are: capability of stable operation in conditions of high radiation loadings up to 10 Hz/cm, high spatial and momentum resolution, geometrical efficiency better than 95%, maximum possible geometrical acceptance within the BM@N experiment dimension, operation at a 0.8 T magnetic field.
 Detectors based on the GEM technology posses all the mentioned characteristics combined with the capability of stable operation in a strong magnetic field up to 1.5T.
+Detectors of this kind are already widely used in such experiments as TOTEM, COMPASS, BNL and are planned for the CMS Muon Endcape upgrade.